 Elvia Acevedo born in Deming New Mexico, she is the eldest daughter of immigrant parents that came from Zacatecas, Mexico.
 She has helped many in Citizen Workshops, helping complete immigration forms, helped to raise awareness in the community, taught English as a Second Language at Santa Maria del Popolo Catholic Church in Mundelein, Illinois before moving to Texas.
 She has taken part in many committees in the community such as Board member of The Crossing at Fossil Creek, Social committee member, Artist Against AIDS committee member, Evening of Hope committee member, and now Executive board member for Proyecto Immigrante.

-He is the son of immigrant parents that came from Cd.
-Acuña, Coahuila, Mexico.
-He holds a Bachelor's Degree in General Studies with concentration in Business and Sociology from Texas Woman's University.
-His goal is raise awareness of current immigration policies, assist individuals in becoming legal permanent residents, and Naturalized Citizens so their voices will be heard by means of voting in elections!
+Jesus is the son of immigrant parents that came from Cd.
+Acuna, Coahuila, Mexico.
+He holds a Bachelor's Degree in General Studies with concentration in Business and Sociology from Texas Woman's University and a Master of Business Administration from Texas Woman's University.
+His goal is to raise awareness of current immigration policies, assist individuals in becoming legal permanent residents and Naturalized Citizens so their voices will be heard by means of voting in elections!

 Cristina Salazar received her undergraduate degree at Bryn Mawr College in Pennsylvania.
 She received her law degree at Texas Wesleyan School of Law in 2012.
 Cristina now manages her law practice and continues to volunteer her time with Human Rights Initiative of North Texas and Proyecto Inmigrante ICS.